walterbender/Syllabi/biomimicry.md

 --------------------
 </a>

-During both sessions, students will be finalizing their working design, perfecting and polishing their product to make it aesthetically pleasing and professional.
+During both sessions, students will finalize their working design, perfecting and polishing their product to make it aesthetically pleasing and professional.
 The aesthetic models developed will also address design language opportunities, function,